Aveek-Saha/github-emoji/README.md

 # GitHub Emoji :smiley:

-A handy resource for developers struggling to remember shortcodes for github emoji.
-Search for the emoji you're looking for and just click the card to copy!
+A handy resource for developers struggling to remember shortcodes for GitHub emoji.
+Search for the emoji and just click the card to copy!

-## Usage
 ### [Website](https://github-emojis.web.app/)

 Go to [`GitHub Emoji`](https://github-emojis.web.app/) and just click on any emoji to copy the Shortcode.